25 December 12th, 1946

 Before I tell you further about my new life on the Yiddish stage after I settled in New York, it’s necessary to talk a little bit about the Yiddish music halls, which were then very much in vogue.
 This is a separate chapter all on its own, so it’s worth mentioning a few things that people have long long forgotten.

 In the year that Edelstein and Thomashefsky brought me down to New York to play in the People’s Music Hall1, there were no more than four Yiddish theaters that put on plays.
 But there was an abundance of music halls, or “Yiddish varieties” as they were called then.
 In just one year’s time, ten or twelve music clubs opened.
-In these falls, sitting at a little table and drinking a glass of beer, you could listen to Yiddish songs or couplets, or you could watch dramatic one-act plays or sketches that the actors pulled out of nowhere and hastily threw together, and each one they played was a little different because each actor played to his own strengths and ideas, adding whatever lines occurred to him…
+In these halls, sitting at a little table and drinking a glass of beer, you could listen to Yiddish songs or couplets, or you could watch dramatic one-act plays or sketches that the actors pulled out of nowhere and hastily threw together, and each one they played was a little different because each actor played to his own strengths and ideas, adding whatever lines occurred to him…

 These music hall were very popular with the general public, and it was no wonder, because they played and sang to appeal to the crowd’s2 tastes, and quite a few songs were of the style with a lot of well-known insinuations3.
 The tickets were cheap, you could go whenever you wanted, you could drink as much beer as you were able, and when you weren’t totally sober, you could enjoy singing at the top of your lungs together with the actors on stage.
 It was lively and cheerful.